freeCodeCamp/guide/src/pages/android-development/index.md

 Lastly, learn to integrate 3rd party libraries and Firebase services to add functionality to your app.

+Google also provides Scholarship to students for learning Android Develpoment, in collab with UDACITY and PLURALSIGHT.
+Keep an eye on them!

 ### Official Documentation

 [Google Developers Guide for Android](https://developer.android.com/training/index.html)